High-dimensional estimation of quadratic variation based on penalized realized variance: Introduction

 When modeling the dynamics of a large financial market over a relatively short time horizon, one is often faced with an ill-posed inference problem, where the number of assets $d$ is comparable to (or even exceeding) the number of high-frequency data $\lfloor \Delta_{n}^{-1} \rfloor$ available to compute $\widehat{ \Sigma}_{n}$.
 This renders RV inherently inaccurate, and it also implies that $d$ cannot be treated as fixed in the asymptotic analysis.
 To recover an estimate of $\Sigma$ in such a high-dimensional setting, the covariance matrix has to display a more parsimonious structure.

-Currently, the literature on high-dimensional high-frequency data (all based on a continuous semimartingale model for the security price process) is rather scarce. \citet*{wang-zou:10a} investigate optimal convergence rates for estimation of QV under sparsity constraints on its entries. \citet*{zheng-li:11a} apply random matrix theory to estimate the spectral eigenvalue distribution of QV in a one-factor diffusion setting.
-Related work based on random matrix theory and eigenvalue cleaning, or on approximating the high-dimensional system by a low-dimensional factor model, can be found in, e.g., \citet*{cai-hu-li-zheng:20a, hautsch-kyj-oomen:12a, lunde-shephard-sheppard:16a}.
-The objective there is usually to project an estimate of the covariance matrix onto the space of positive definite matrices, for example in order to compute its inverse. \cite{ait-sahalia-xiu:17a} study a high-dimensional factor model, where the eigenvalues of QV are assumed to be dominated by common components (spiked eigenvalue setting), and estimate the number of common factors under sparsity constraints on the idiosyncratic components.
+Currently, the literature on high-dimensional high-frequency data, mostly based on a continuous semimartingale model for the security price process, is rather scarce. \citet*{wang-zou:10a} investigate optimal convergence rates for estimation of QV under sparsity constraints on its entries. \citet*{zheng-li:11a} apply random matrix theory to estimate the spectral eigenvalue distribution of QV in a one-factor diffusion setting.
+Related work based on random matrix theory and eigenvalue cleaning, or on approximating the high-dimensional system by a low-dimensional factor model, can be found in, e.g., \cite{cai-hu-li-zheng:20a, hautsch-kyj-oomen:12a, lunde-shephard-sheppard:16a}. \citet*{ait-sahalia-xiu:17a} study a high-dimensional factor model, where the eigenvalues of QV are assumed to be dominated by common components (spiked eigenvalue setting), and estimate the number of common factors under sparsity constraints on the idiosyncratic components.